k9chen/k9chen.github.io/_news/announcement_3.md

 related_posts: false
 ---

-The project **Microstructural Analysis of Nervous Tissues by Imaging to Simulate Diffusion MRI Signals for Applications in Peripheral Neuropathy**, a continuation of previous year's project, will be presented at the Barrow Neurological Institute Undergraduate Research Symposium.
+The project **Microstructural Analysis of Nervous Tissues by Imaging to Simulate Diffusion MRI Signals Following Peripheral Nerve Trauma**, a continuation of previous year's project, will be presented at the Barrow Neurological Institute Undergraduate Research Symposium.